-The criteria for success (average of 3.0 or higher out of 4.0) were met in all 13 semesters in the rubric criteria area of organization.
-The criteria for success (average of 3.0 or higher out of 4.0) was met in 10 of the 13 semesters on the rubric criteria areas of Language and Central Message.
-Language fell below the criteria for success in the most recent semester, but only by .07.
-Central Message fell below the criteria for success in the most recent semester, but only by .02.
-Scores in the rubric criteria area of Delivery fell below the criteria for success in 6 of the 13 semesters.
-Scores in the rubric criteria area of Supporting Material fell below the criteria for success in 11 of the 13 semesters, including all last 11 semesters.
+The criteria for success (average of 3.0 or higher out of 4.0) were met in all 16 semesters in the rubric criteria area of organization.
+The criteria for success (average of 3.0 or higher out of 4.0) was met in 13 of the 16 semesters on the rubric criteria areas of Language and Central Message.
+To better reflect the assessment assignment, the rubric was revised slightly in Spring 2024, and the criteria of "Central Message" was eliminated.
+Language criteria was met in 13 of the 16 semesters, including the three most recent.
+Scores in the rubric criteria area of Delivery fell below the criteria for success in 9 of the 16 semesters, including the three most recent.
+Scores in the rubric criteria area of Supporting Material fell below the criteria for success in 11 of the 16 semesters, but met the criteria for success in the most recent three semesters.